Get free heat pump quotes

 The refrigerant is low

-Low refrigerant can be the source of many heat pump problems, including why the outdoor unit is icing up.
+Low refrigerant can be the source of many heat pump problems, including preventing the outdoor unit from icing up.

 Something’s blocking the airflow to the unit

-If leaves or other debris build up on the heat pump’s outdoor unit, this can block its airflow, and cause it to slow down.
+If leaves or other debris build up around the heat pump’s outdoor unit, this can block its airflow and cause it to slow down.
+This, in turn, increases the chance of ice build-up.

-This increases the chance of ice buildup.
-Placing objects too close to the front of the heat pump can also lead to lack of airflow, such as parking a car right in front of the unit.
+Placing objects too close to the front of the heat pump can also restrict airflow, such as piling wood or parking a car right in front of the unit.
+Luckily, the solution is simple: clear the debris or move the objects blocking the unit.

 5. The heat pump has an odd smell